keboola/connection-docs/storage/file-uploads/index.md

 ---
-title: File Uploads
+title: Files
 permalink: /storage/file-uploads/
 ---

 * TOC
 {:toc}

-The File uploads section of Storage contains all raw files uploaded to your project.
+The Files section of Storage contains all raw files uploaded to your project.
 This serves two main purposes:

-1. File uploads can be used to store an arbitrary file.
+1. Files can be used to store an arbitrary file.
-2. Every data table file is stored in File uploads before it is processed and pushed into a table.
+2. Every data table file is stored in Files before it is processed and pushed into a table.

-## File Uploads
+## Uploading file
-To store an arbitrary file, select the File uploads tab in Storage and then click **Upload** in the top right corner.
+To store an arbitrary file, select the Files tab in Storage and then click **Upload** in the top right corner.

 {: .image-popup}
 ![Screenshot - File uploads](/storage/file-uploads/file-uploads.png)